oliver-sanders/cylc-textmate-grammar/README.md

 ![test](https://github.com/cylc/cylc-textmate-grammar/workflows/test/badge.svg?branch=master&event=push)

-This repository provides a TextMate grammar for Cylc workflow configuration (`suite.rc`) files, enabling syntax highlighting and other features.
+This repository provides a TextMate grammar for Cylc workflow configuration (`suite.rc` and `.cylc`) files, enabling syntax highlighting and other features.

 `cylc.tmLanguage.json` is the grammar file used by plugins for editors:
 - VSCode - [cylc/vscode-cylc](https://github.com/cylc/vscode-cylc)